 FTTP (Fibre to the Premises) means fibre optic cable runs all the way from the exchange to your home.
 No copper, no signal degradation, no distance limits on speed.
 It’s the best NBN technology available.

-How FTTP Works
+How FTTP works

 The FTTP Equipment